Islam Karimov: Personal life

-Karimov's wife Tatyana accompanied with her daughter [Lola Karimova-Tillyaeva and PM Mirziyoyev met Russian President Putin on 6 September 2016.
+Karimov's wife Tatyana, accompanied by her daughter Lola and PM Mirziyoyev, met Russian President Putin on 6 September 2016.
 The absence of Gulnara Karimova is clearly visible, who had fallen from grace a few years earlier.

 Karimov married his first wife, Natalya Petrovna Kuchmi, in 1964 and they had a son together, Petr, before divorcing.

 Karimov's wife, Tatyana Akbarovna Karimova, whom he married in 1967, is of Tatar origin.
 She is an economist.
 They had two daughters and five grandchildren.

-His elder daughter Gulnara Karimova is an Uzbekistani diplomat, professor and businessperson.
+His elder daughter Gulnara Karimova wielded considerable influence in Uzbekistan due to business dealings related to her father's regime.
 She is the founder and chairperson of The Forum of Culture and Arts of Uzbekistan Foundations Board of Trustees and a number of NGOs focused on cultural and social aspects of life in Uzbekistan.
-However, his first daughter is seen as less than altruistic and allegations that her "organizations" are mere front organizations for her vast business holdings and image propping propaganda are well documented.
+She has been embroiled in corruption investigations since the decline of the Karimov regime.
 It has been reported that since February 2014, Gulnara has been under house arrest.
 She has been under investigation on charges of corruption, but has said that the "charges against her are politically motivated".

-Karimov's second daughter, Lola Karimova-Tillyaeva, is known in Uzbekistan for her role in promoting education and sports, as well as championing the rights of children.
-She is the founder of major charity organizations in Uzbekistan: "You are not alone", Republican Social Children's Fund for helping orphans, and Republican Center for Social Adaptation of Children, mainly focusing on disabled children and those from vulnerable groups.
+Karimov's second daughter, Lola Karimova-Tillyaeva has also been embroiled in corruption and nepotism controversies.

-Karimov and his second wife Tatyana Akbarovna Karimova share five grandchildren: (Islam Karimova Jr., Iman Karimova, Mariam Tillyaeva, Umar Tillyaev, Safiya Tillyaeva).
+Karimov and his second wife Tatyana Akbarovna Karimova share five grandchildren: (Islam Karimov Jr., Iman Karimova, Mariam Tillyaeva, Umar Tillyaev, Safiya Tillyaeva).